Clearway Towing

 What to do if your Vehicle has been Towed from a Whitehorse Clearway Zone

-If you think your vehicle was towed from a clearway, you can enter your registration number into the vehicle lookup tool on the Nationwide Towing and Transport website (or call 134 869) and check if your vehicle has been towed from a clearway.
+If you think your vehicle was towed from a clearway, you can enter your registration number into the vehicle lookup tool on the Nationwide Towing and Transport website (or call 134 869) to check if your vehicle has been towed.
 The vehicle lookup tool operates for clearway towing across greater Melbourne, not just City of Whitehorse.
-The Department of Transport and Planning website clearly explains the options available to you when you receive a clearway fine.
+The Department of Transport and Planning website clearly explains the options available to you when your vehicle has been towed and you received a clearway fine.